Pros and Cons of Home Additions: Is It the Right Move for You?

 Here’s something most people don’t think about: If your home becomes the biggest or fanciest on the block, you may not see the full value back when it’s time to sell.
 It’s smart to look at what other homes in your area are worth before going all-in.

-So… Is a Home Addition the Right Choice?
+Final Thoughts: Is a Home Addition Right for You?

 But it’s not something to rush into.
 Consider the investment, prepare for a bit of chaos, and make sure your plans are realistic for your budget and your neighborhood.